MuhammadMuzammil21/FYP-Knowledge-Orchestrator/READMe.md

 - [ ] Add user authentication
 - [ ] Implement task management features
 - [ ] Export functionality (PDF, Word)
+- [ ] Add database persistence (currently in-memory)

 ## 🐛 Troubleshooting

 ### CORS Errors
 Make sure the backend is running on port 8000 and frontend on port 3000.
+The backend CORS middleware is configured to allow requests from `http://localhost:3000`.

 ### File Upload Fails
-Check that the `uploads` directory exists and has write permissions.
+Check that the `uploads` directory exists in the backend folder and has write permissions.
+It should be created automatically on first run.

 ### Port Already in Use
 Kill the process using the port: